1. Opening Lines

 ‘…Ireland’s national conversation about housing is riddled with unquestioned “facts” that are not based in reality.’
 (Conor Skehan in Surveyors Journal)

 ‘Herb, for God’s sake,’ Terri said.
 ‘This is depressing stuff.
 This could get very depressing.
-Even if you think it’s true,’ she said, ‘it’s still depressing.’ (‘Drinking Gin and Talking About Love’, Raymond Carver)
+Even if you think it’s true,’ she said, ‘it’s still depressing.’ (‘Beginners’, Raymond Carver)

 In the Irish Times last year, in an article headed ‘Housing plan shows welcome signs of joined up thinking,’ Conor Skehan said: ‘It is important to reflect upon our expectations about housing.
 Earlier this month, over 4,000 people rioted in Berlin about rents.
 Last week, London’s mayor vowed to deal with the city’s 8,000 rough sleepers.
 Other European cities also struggle with rough sleeping – Helsinki (4,000) Lisbon (2,000) Stockholm (1,500) and Glasgow (800).
 Dublin has an estimated 130.’